 Yes, pollinator plantings can be installed along the fence or around the perimeter of a yard, but try to keep in mind that plantings may spread, and neighbors views on these lawn alternatives will vary.
 If you have a neighbor that may have hesitations with plantings spreading to their yard, it may be worthwhile to install plantings in a more central location within your residence, or to plant along hard edges that communicate intent and limit the ability of plants to spread into neighbor’s yards.

 Interested parties can determine where they fall on the map by visiting BWSR’s priority area map and typing their address into the search bar.
 The priority map webpage can be found here.

-While we are not able to force neighbors to adopt best management practices for pollinator health, sharing information with neighbors may help them realize the potential benefits of using alternative management techniques.
+Sharing information with neighbors may help them realize the potential benefits of using alternative management techniques.
 Alerting neighbors that harmful insecticides, like neonicotinoids, can have negative lethal and sublethal effects on bees may convince neighbors to refrain from using these products.
 Also, providing neighbors with resources that show them where they can purchase pesticide-free plantings can be helpful.
 Wild Ones has a comprehensive list of pesticide-free plant providers here.

 For the most part, you are free to install plantings in your yard as you see fit.
 For boulevard plantings, you may need to consult with your local government unit and request their permission (take a look at local ordinances in your community) to install an alternative planting within the boulevard.
 For plantings along a fence, or nearby a neighboring property, it may be worthwhile to install edging, or take some measures to ensure that plantings do not spill over into nearby yards.
 Any exposure the site has to road salt, and the general condition and soil moisture of boulevards and along alleyways should be considered when selecting plants.